nickmackowski/swiftSUITE/docs/swiftCALENDAR.md

 ### TAF — Forecast

-A TAF is a 24-30 hour forecast using the same token format as a METAR. swiftCALENDAR extracts the FM (From) group for tomorrow morning and displays it as a single line.
+A TAF is a 24-30 hour forecast using the same format as a METAR. swiftCALENDAR extracts the FM (From) group for tomorrow morning and displays it as a single line.

 `FM190300 24004KT P6SM FEW050 BKN250` = From the 19th at 03:00Z, wind 240° at 4 knots, visibility greater than 6 miles, few clouds at 5,000 ft.